chaostoolkit/chaostoolkit/README.md

 ## Install or Upgrade

-### Install from Packages

-Generally speaking, you can install it as follows:
+Provided you have Python 3.7+ installed, you can install it as follows:

 ```console
 $ pip install -U chaostoolkit